OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/coingecko/README.md

 ````

 Open Technical Analysis menu for loaded coin
+Loads data for technical analysis.
+You can specify currency vs which you want to show chart and also number of days to get data for.
+E.g. if you loaded in previous step Bitcoin and you want to see it's price vs ethereum in last 90 days range use `ta --vs eth --days 90`

 * -d/--days The number of days to look.
 Defaults to 30 days.
 As per the API: Minutely data will be used for duration within 1 day,
   Hourly data will be used for duration between 1 day and 90 days, Daily data will be used for duration above 90 days.